smart-on-fhir/infectious-symptoms-llm-study/README.md

 To generate some experimental output:

 1. Create an `.env` file based on our `.env.template` file.
 Ensure HOST is pointing to the correct IP address to communicate with your LLM API.
 Alternatively, if you're using a service-based API, ensure you have entered in all the necessary API tokens and endpoint vars.
+  - Note that to use our pre-made scripts, you should create an .env file specific to the script/model.
+For example, the `llama2.py` script looks for a `.env.llama2` env file. feel free to change this as needed, but be aware of it when making your env file.
 2. Using at least python v3.9.16, ensure that packages in `requirements.txt` are installed
   - Consider creating a venv with `python -m venv venv`, activating that venv with `source venv/bin/activate` and installing dependencies with `python -m pip install -r requirements.txt`.
 3. Once dependencies are installed, define a note-config file that you will use for your experiment, building off of `_example.json`.
 This will define where the clinical notes for tuning and your final analysis live, where the output for both of these steps should be written, and if only a subset of notes should be examined in the tuning phase.